solufemi91/sparta-tic-tac-toe/README.md

 7) The clear button should clear the board
 8) When a winning condition is present you should display a winner, either X or 0
 9) The program should use functions, loops, JQuery selectors and JQuery events

+## Things that went well

+I managed to get the box to display a different option after each time it was clicked

+I also managed to change the text in the top left hand corner to display who's turn it was.